 Prior to joining Aevitas Creative Management, LoTurco worked at Vigliano Associates and WME in New York.
 He received his BA in History from The University of Connecticut.

-An agent based in New York, LoTurco is interested in speculative and cinematic literary fiction, narrative nonfiction, biography, and memoir.
+An agent based in New York, LoTurco is interested in narrative nonfiction, biography, and memoir.

 Jen Marshall has worked closely over the years with a wide range of award-winning and bestselling authors, including Margaret Atwood, P.D.
 James, Ayelet Waldman, Dan Brown, Mona Simpson, Chris Bohjalian, E L James, Thomas Cahill, Claire Messud, Erin Morgenstern, Joseph Ellis, and Karen Armstrong.

 Marshall joined Aevitas after almost twenty years working for the Knopf Doubleday Publishing Group at Penguin Random House in various roles from Director of Publicity for Anchor Books to Publicist-at-Large for the imprint.
 Prior to that, Jen worked as an independent bookseller.
 She brings to her work as an agent a thorough understanding of the publishing and bookselling industries, as well as deep expertise in public relations, social media, and audience-building.
 A native of northwest Connecticut, Jen graduated from Bucknell University with honors in English.

 Bridget Wagner Matzie has represented projects such as the #1 New York Times bestseller Shattered by Jon Allen and Amie Parnes, the national bestseller The Case for Impeachment by Allan Lichtman, the New York Times bestseller The Party Is Over by Mike Lofgren, the acclaimed novel The Private Life of Mrs. Sharma by Ratika Kapur, the LA Times bestseller Against Happiness: In Praise of Melancholy by Eric Wilson, and the New York Times bestselling novel Daemon by Daniel Suarez, among others.

 Matzie graduated magna cum laude from Colgate University with a BA in English and Writing.
 She attended the Columbia University publishing program and subsequently worked for ICM in New York and London as an agent and rights director at The Sagalyn Agency, and as foreign rights manager at Random House India.